UnderminersTeam/UndertaleModTool/README.md

 ### Bug reports, contributing
 All contributions are welcome!
 If you find a bug, a data file that does not load etc. please report it on the [issues page](https://github.com/krzys-h/UndertaleModTool/issues).
 Pull requests and help with decoding the format is welcome too!
 Here is my current list of stuff that needs to be worked on:
-* Discover all missing stuff in the GML2 file format so that Nintendo Switch edition can be fully loaded, finish updating editors, add saving code
+* Discover meaning of the new stuff in GML2 file format so that editors can be updated
-* Add support for missing chunks so that games other than Undertale can be loaded: Timelines, [Extensions](https://www.reddit.com/r/Underminers/comments/9g51wd/so_today_im_releasing_the_tool_i_promised_a_few/e62hbu1/) and Shaders
+* Add support for missing chunks so that more games other than Undertale can be loaded: Timelines and Shaders
 * Finish writing the decompiler:
   * add support for resolving resource types (requires propagating information from builtin function calls backwards, possibly across different code fragments)
   * decompile other loop types than just while(true)